May 28, 2018

 Learn the steps involved in disputing a credit card bill.

-Many thanks to Vancouver lawyer Anna Fung, QC for reviewing these pages for legal accuracy.
+Many thanks to Vancouver lawyer Anna Fung, KC for reviewing these pages for legal accuracy.